jshahbazi/nanofort/README.md

 Installation
 ------------

-	1. Copy the nanomsg*.f90 files to your source directory
-	2. Download the latest version of nanomsg and compile it for your system
+	1. Download the latest version of nanomsg and compile it for your system.
-	3. Include the compiled nanomsg library (nanomsg.lib) in your project
+	2. Include the compiled nanomsg library (nanomsg.lib) in your project.
-	4. Copy the nanomsg.dll to your binary directory.
+	3. Copy the nanomsg.dll to your binary directory.
 Your program will need it to run.
+	4. Copy the nanomsg*.f90 bindings files to your source directory.

 Usage
 -----